EHF Champions League: Current

+New format (2026–)

+The new format will see 24 teams being split into six groups of four teams.
+The two top-placed teams advance to the main round, which conists of two groups of six, where the top four-placed teams advance to the quarterfinals.

 Brand Sound

 Much like the visual brand identity, the brand sound identity will acoustically connect the various leagues and tournaments which fit under the EHF umbrella.
 For the EHF Brand Sound, the authors got to the core of "The Sound of Handball" and created a handball sound DNA as the recurring element across all audio-visual applications.
 The jump shot was identified as the most iconic and defining handball movement.